Ab Initio Free Energy Surfaces for Coupled Ion-Electron Transfer

-{\it Constructing the 2D Free Energy Surface.} Within the Born–Oppenheimer approximation, an \textit{ab initio} trajectory constrained to a diabatic electronic state can be modeled using constrained density functional theory (cDFT), as developed by Van Voorhis and co-workers \cite{VanVoorhis_2010,VanVoorhis_2012,Troy_original_cdft} and implemented in various software packages \cite{cdft_cp2k,Holmberg_cdft_Implement,cdft_projector}.
+{\it Constructing the CIET Surface in the Diabatic Representation.} Within the Born–Oppenheimer approximation, an \textit{ab initio} trajectory constrained to a diabatic electronic state can be modeled using constrained density functional theory (cDFT) \cite{Troy_cDFT_proof,VanVoorhis_2010,VanVoorhis_2012,Troy_original_cdft}, as implemented in various software packages \cite{cdft_cp2k,Holmberg_cdft_Implement,cdft_projector}.
 Consider a simulation of $N$ atoms with the electronic state fixed to $\ket{\alpha} = \ket{\alpha(\mathbf R)}$, where $\mathbf R \in \mathbb R^{3N}$ denotes the nuclear configuration.
 Let $\mathbf R_\alpha(t)$ denote a nuclear trajectory under this constraint.
 At steady state, the probability of finding the system in configuration $\mathbf R$ is given by the time-independent distribution $p_\alpha(\mathbf R)$.
-Letting $\alpha = O,R$ denote the initial and final (i.e. oxidized and reduced) diabatic states of the electron transfer, the ET coordinate of $\mathbf R$ is defined by the energy gap \cite{Tachiya_1989,Warshel_1982,Warshel_2001} where $\hat{H}$ is the Hamiltonian.
+Letting $\alpha = O,R$ denote the initial and final (e.g., oxidized and reduced) diabatic states of the electron transfer, the ET coordinate of $\mathbf R$ is defined by the energy gap \cite{Tachiya_1989,Warshel_1982,Warshel_2001} where $\hat{H}$ is the Hamiltonian.
 Now suppose $\xi=\xi(\textbf{R})$ is a CV that characterizes the anisotropy.
-Then the histogram $\mathscr{N}_\alpha(q,\xi)$ is obtained from the trajectory by integrating over the appropriate region of the phase space The the probability distribution is then given by $p_\alpha(q, \xi) = \mathscr{N}_\alpha(q, \xi)/\int dqd\xi\mathscr{N}_\alpha(q, \xi)$, and the 2D \textit{excess} free energy \footnote{Formally, the free energy used in this work is the excess free energy $G^\text{ex}$, which retains only the terms that affect the potential experienced by an individual particle, subtracting off the "counting" effect related to concentration \cite{Bazant_CIET}.
-However, we denote this quantity by the standard free energy symbol $G$ for notational simplicity.} surface is given by
+Then the histogram $\mathscr{N}_\alpha(q,\xi)$ is obtained from the trajectory by integrating over the appropriate region of the phase space The probability distribution is then given by $p_\alpha(q, \xi) = \mathscr{N}_\alpha(q, \xi)/\int dqd\xi\mathscr{N}_\alpha(q, \xi)$, and the 2D \textit{excess} free energy \footnote{Formally, the free energy used in this work is the excess free energy $G^\text{ex}$, which subtracts off the contribution of entropy in a dilute, non-interacting mixture.} surface is given by

 where $C_\alpha$ is a constant.
 It is convenient when applicable to define the equilibrium coordinates for each state Then, noting that the constants $C_O$ and $C_R$ must be related such that the reaction free energy between these equilibrium states is the thermodynamic driving force $\Delta G_{OR}^\text{ex}$, a natural choice is so that the equilibrium reactant state has $G_O^\text{ex}(q_O,\xi_O)=0$.